Bhambri-Olivetti pair makes semifinal exit in Marrakech Open | Sports-Games

 - Morocco

-The unseeded Indo-French pair lost 5-7 6-3 7-10 in a gruelling tie in the last-four stage of the ATP 250 event.
+The unseeded Indo-French pair lost 5-7 6-3 7-10 in a gruelling tie in the last-four stage of the ATP 250 event on Friday.

 Bhambri and Olivetti had earlier knocked out third seeds Nicholas Barrientos and Rafael Matos to breeze into the men's doubles semifinals.

-There was no let up in the decider between as the contest went down to the wire, where Miedler and Erler sealed the contest in the tie-breaker.
+There was no let up in the decider as the contest went down to the wire, where Miedler and Erler sealed the contest in the super tie breaker.

 Bhambri has teamed up with Olivetti for the first time this season, having played with Dutchman Robin Haase in most of the tournaments.

-The Indian had paired with former partner Michael Venus from New Zealand at the Miami Masters where they made a first round exit.
+The Indian had paired with Michael Venus from New Zealand at the Miami Masters where they made a first round exit.

-Bhambri's best performance of the season came at in ATP 500 Dubai, where as qualifiers the Indian and Haase reached the semifinals, earning crucial 225 ranking points.
+Bhambri's best performance of the season came in the ATP 500 Dubai, where as qualifiers the Indian and Haase reached the semifinals, earning crucial 225 ranking points.

 It will be interesting to see if Bopanna chooses Bhambri as his partner for the 2024 Paris Olympic Games.